 This workshop is suitable for people who have completed the Welcome to SIL workshop or are experienced within the SIL market already.
 We take a deep dive into SIL key success factors and cover the detail that delivers the best outcomes for participants and your organisations, including:

-- Negotiating better outcomes
+- Negotiating better outcomes when under pressure

 Brent is a bona fide master of Specialist Disability Accommodation (SDA) detail, which considering he is an engineer is not surprising.
 Brent has built his reputation as one of the sector's leading experts in SDA with involvement in over 50 SDA related projects to date, ranging from parent groups, small organisations, large national organisations, state governments, community housing providers, for-profit investors, developers and many financial institutions.
 What Brent doesn’t know about SDA is probably the stuff the NDIA don’t know themselves yet.